pomerium/documentation/content/docs/get-started/fundamentals/core/build-policies.md

 :::

-Now that we’ve covered some examples, it’s time to attach a policy to a route.
+Now that we've covered some examples, it's time to attach a policy to a route.

 ## Build policies for your routes

 By now, your configuration file should have routes for the Verify service and Grafana.
 You may have noticed that these routes have the `allow_any_authenticated_user` setting attached to them.

-That’s a great setting to test a route with, but we want to secure these routes with policies now.
+That's a great setting to test a route with, but we want to secure these routes with policies now.

 In your Pomerium configuration file: